pelmers/GPXSpliceApp/README.md

 ## Future work

 - Support for web platform so you can use it as a website
+- Allow upload to Strava even if you did not log in with Strava to fetch activities
 - Multiple split points (though you can do this today by doing split multiple times)
 - Look for other TODO in the codebase